benjamin-aji/GAD-2021-Phase-II/README.md

-# GAD-2020-Phase-II
+####GAD-2020-Phase-II

-This lists out the qwiklab-scores screenshot and some cloud shell commands used for selected qwiklabs The repo consists of 2 cloudshell commands for VPN lab and VPC Networking
+The repo consisits of the qwiklab-scores screenshot and some cloud shell commands used for selected qwiklabs The repo consists of 3 cloudshell commands-
+    ---VPN lab
+    ---VPC Networking
+    ---HTTP load balancing with autoscalling